spiceai/docs/spiceaidocs/docs/data-connectors/graphql.md

 WARN runtime: GraphQL Data Connector Error: Invalid object access.
 Column 'name' already exists in the object.
 ```

-Avoid, this error by [using aliases in the query](https://www.apollographql.com/docs/kotlin/advanced/using-aliases/) where possible.
+Avoid this error by [using aliases in the query](https://www.apollographql.com/docs/kotlin/advanced/using-aliases/) where possible.
 In the example above, a duplicate error was introduced from `emergency_contact { name }`.

 The example below is more complex where a query returns a person, their name, and their starships' name.
 An alias is used to rename `starship.name` to `starshipName` when unnesting, to avoid the duplicate column error:
 ```yaml